 a disease or condition that weakens your immune system, such as AIDS, leukemia, or IV drug abuse; or

 if you have another intrauterine device (IUD) in place.

-You may need special tests to safely use a Skyla if you have:
+You may need special tests to safely use the Skyla intrauterine device if you have:

 a bleeding or blood-clotting disorder;